feeljis131/feeljis131/README.md

 ### Hi there 👋
+### I'm Dong Chan Park.
+A student at the AI software department.
 <!--
 **feeljis131/feeljis131** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.